patrick-mcgreal-dev/cv/src/markdown/cv.md

 My work has covered the following:

 - Building new features
-- Modernising the codebase by replacing Angular modules with React components
+- Replacing old Angular code with new React components
 - Mentoring junior developers and documenting the codebase

 ### Soft Elixir